 All surgeries are being encouraged to participate in electronic prescriptions whereby your prescription will be sent directly to your chosen pharmacy electronically.
 Further information regarding this can be obtained in the surgery.
 All patients are asked to contact their nominated pharmacy and ensure they are registered with them for Electronic Prescribing.
 The system at Ashington House is due to change in January 2015.

-We are happy to take repeat prescription requests by email or in writing, unfortunately we can not normally accept repeat prescription requests over the phone due to errors which could easily be made.
+The surgery is happy to take repeat prescription requests by email or in writing, unfortunately we do not normally accept repeat prescription requests over the phone.
+Patients who wish to order by phone can ring 683755.
 To submit your repeat request in writing please use the repeat order form attached to your last prescription or write us a note stating your name, date of birth and for each medication its name, doseage and number amount.
-Patients are advised that the surgery requires 2 working days to produce your repeat prescription.
+Patients are advised that the surgery requires 3 working days from 1st January 2017 to produce your repeat prescription.
 If your prescriptions is required to be sent to a chemist please allow a further day.

 Many pharmacies are now able to collect your prescription from us and therefore reduce the number of trips you need to make.
 Ashington Way, Asda Westlea and Sainsbury's Bridgemead are the three most local pharmacies who do this but many others do if you request this from them.